With Super Bowl approaching, Gulfcoast Legal Services among Tampa Bay entities sharing resources and offering assistance

-Assisted Living Staff, Athletes, Cargo Ship Crew, Childcare Workers, Construction Laborers, Convenience Store Employees, Domestic Servants, Farmworkers / Crop-pickers, Forced Smugglers, Janitors / Housekeepers, Landscapers, Livestock Handlers, Online Salespeople, Pornographers, Processing Plant Workers, Phone Salespeople, Restaurant Staff, Strippers.
+Assisted Living Staff, Athletes, Cargo Ship Crew, Childcare Workers, Construction Laborers, Convenience Store Employees, Domestic Servants, Exotic Dancers, Farmworkers / Crop-pickers, Forced Smugglers, Janitors / Housekeepers, Landscapers, Livestock Handlers, Online Salespeople, Pornographers, Processing Plant Workers, Phone Salespeople, Restaurant Staff.

 “Despite the increased barriers to service created by the pandemic, we identified more survivors of human trafficking in 2020 than in 2019,” said Jacquelyn Bradford, Senior Supervising Attorney for Human Trafficking with GLS.
 “Identifying labor and sex trafficking often involves lengthy and in-depth client interviews.
 Survivors rarely recognize themselves as victims of human trafficking.”